B0ney/iced-texture-canvas/README.md

 # Todos
 * API improvements
-* Documentation
-* Move scaling and positioning to user state.
 * Explore abstracting over image formats instead of just rgba.
+* Use a texture atlas for efficiently drawing multiple textures.
+* Layering + overlay support in canvas space.
+* A static viewer analogous to the image widget.

 # Limitations
 * Only works if you're using the wgpu renderer.